legendarycode3/31-days-Of-reactjs-course/README.md

 and separation of concerns than strictly inline styles. </br>

 ✔️ Hooks ?
 One of the important features in Reactjs.  </br>
+Hooks lets us insert “React” features into our component. </br>